strblr/zodpress/README.md

 ### Headers

 To validate request headers, use the `headers` property of route configs in your contract.
 The schema has to be a Zod object.
-Since headers often contain many fields, most of which of lesser importance, validated headers are shallowly merged with existing ones to preserve runtime access to undeclared headers.
+Since headers often contain many fields (most of which aren’t critical), the validated headers are shallowly merged with the original ones.
+This ensures that any headers not defined in the schema remain accessible at runtime.
 This also means that it wouldn't make sense to use [`strict` object schemas](https://zod.dev/?id=strict) here unless you have a good reason.

 ```ts
 const app = zodpress({